unixunion/py-solace-provision/README_DOCKER.md

         config_class: Configuration
         client_class: ApiClient

-Note, older versions of solace don't have the AllApi, so if you get an error about AllApi not found in module, you should use MsgVpnApi e.g:
+Note, older versions of Solace don't have the `AllApi`, so if you get an error about AllApi not found in module, you should use `MsgVpnApi` instead. e.g:

     commands:
       config: